PhD in Music Education

 Within the general framework, the PhD program is relatively flexible and individualized for each student.
 The degree requires 72 hours beyond the bachelor’s degree.
 Specific coursework is planned by the doctoral student and the four- to five-member doctoral committee to meet the student’s individual needs and future goals.
 The committee is chaired by a music education faculty member who is a member of the Doctoral Faculty.
 Students choose one to two support areas, one in music and an optional second area in a related field.
 The support-area courses are not prescribed, but are selected in consultation with a faculty member in that area, who often serves as a doctoral committee member.
 In addition to the coursework requirements, students must complete one “research internship” and one “teaching internship,” which may or may not be attached to credit hours.
 These are faculty-supervised experiences designed to help prepare the students with skills they will need to enter the professoriate.

 Residency is essential to the acquisition of experiences necessary for success in the program and the profession.
-Students’ commitment to spending at least one academic year (fall and winter semester) as a full-time student on the MU campus is required (enrollment in a minimum of 9 credit hours per semester; may be a Teaching Assistant or Research Assistant, but not hold more than a part-time position elsewhere, to be negotiated with the doctoral committee).
-Students are expected to complete the degree in a timely manner, meeting all Graduate School deadlines.
-This means a maximum of 5 years for completing coursework from first enrollment as a PhD student (coursework is generally completed in 2-3 years of full-time study including summers) and 5 years for completing the dissertation after passing comprehensive exams (this is a maximum—most students finish in less time).
+Students are required to spend a minimum of 3 years as a full-time, on campus graduate student (2 years of full-time master's work can be counted towards this requirement).
+Students are expected to complete the degree in a timely manner, meeting all graduate school deadlines.
+These include a maximum of five years for completing coursework from first enrollment as a PhD student (coursework is generally completed in two years of full-time study including summers) and five years for completing the dissertation after passing comprehensive exams.
+This is a maximum; most of our students finish in less time.

 Sample Plan of Study